bella-xia/cs349h-292Y-microassignments-students/hw2-hyperdim-computing/questions.md

 **Q1.** Describe how you encoded database rows as hypervectors.
 Write out the HD expression you used to encode each piece of information, and describe any atomic hypervectors you introduced.

+I encoded each distinct string (both field key and field value) as atomic hypervectors.
+Then, with each row contains information in the format of { k1 : v1 , k2 : v2 , .... kn : vn}
+I encoded it as
+(k1 [op-bind] v1) [op-bundle] (k2 [op-bind] v2) [op-bundle] .... [op-bundle] (kn [op-bind] vn)

 **Q2.** Describe how you decoded the strings / database rows from hypervectors.
 Describe any HD operations you used to isolate the desired piece of information, and describe what item memory lookups you performed to recover information.
 If you're taking advantage of any HD operator properties to isolate information, describe how they do so.

+For decoding string with a hypervector, I just uses winner-take-all query functions I implemented previously.
+For decoding database row, I first need auxiliary information on the fieds keys.
+Therefore, I stores a copy of the keys when first inserting rows into the database.
+Provided a encoded row hypervector, I iteratively unbind the hypervector with each field key, and find the string closest to the unbind hypervector.

 --------